vanosski/SleepDiagnosisFrontend/README.md

-# Sleep Quality Analyzer - Frontend
+# Sleep Quality Diagnosis - Frontend

 ## Description
-The **Sleep Quality Analyzer** is a full-stack web application designed to help users track their sleep patterns and receive personalized recommendations based on their input data.
+The **Sleep Quality Diagnosis** is a full-stack web application designed to help users track their sleep patterns and receive personalized recommendations based on their input data.
 Built with **React** for the frontend and **Node.js** with **Express** for the backend, this application leverages a machine learning model to analyze daily sleep metrics.

 Users can log essential sleep-related data, including sleep duration, activity levels, stress levels, and perceived sleep quality.
 The application integrates a predictive machine learning model hosted on the backend, which processes the data to provide insights into sleep quality and potential sleep disorders.